ZaraTaza/NHS-RTT/README.md

 **3) Most Improved**

-Fortunately, every ICB improved over the year, though at vastly different rates.
+Every ICB improved its proportion of patients waiting within 18 weeks over the period analysed.

 NHS Shropshire, Telford and Wrekin showed the largest improvement over the year — up 18.3 percentage points from 51.2% to 69.5%.